 Hello, my name is Lara Pizzorno, and I’m the author of Your Bones.
 And I’m here today to share some information with you that I hope will help you or someone you love to have healthier bones.

-In the last couple of videos we’ve been talking about the latest research findings on the affects on our bones of the surgical procedures that are now being used to treat obesity, which are called bariatric surgeries.
-The two most commonly performed bariatric surgeries are the
+In the last couple of videos we’ve been talking about the latest research findings on the effects on our bones of the surgical procedures that are now being used to treat obesity, which are called bariatric surgeries.
+The two most commonly performed bariatric surgeries are the Roux-en-Y

 As the prevalence of severe obesity has increased by 70% in just the past decade, in the U.S. now 35% of Americans are morbidly obese.
 So have the number of gastric bypass procedures.
 From 1998 to 2008, the number of patients undergoing gastric bypass procedures has increased by 761%.
 And these procedures are mostly being done in young and middle-aged people.
 And once they’re done, they cannot be reversed.